 What is an Automotive Clutch?

-However, the driving gears get the rotating motion from the engine while the driven gears rotate the wheels.
+However, the driving gears get the engine's rotating motion while the driven gears rotate the wheels.
 An automotive clutch connects/disconnects the engine with the gearbox that rotates at different speeds than the engine.
 It allows the smooth shifting of gears by disengaging and re-engaging the engine from the gearbox when the vehicle is in motion.